Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Derivation of the hydrodynamic equations

 which indicates that the temperature profile does not evolve.

 \item {\it Super-diffusive scaling \it{i.e.} $\bep = \ep^{3/2}$}: For this case one finds

-This equation implies that the local temperature field (equivalently the energy density field) performs super-diffusion on large length and time scales.
-The diffusive correction suggests a crossover from diffusive evolution at shorter space-time scale to super-diffusive evolution on larger space-time scale.
-Such a crossover can be observed through the system size scaling of the stationary current in the open system set-up.
-In the following section we demonstrate this. \end{itemize}
+This equation implies that the local temperature field (equivalently the energy density field) performs super-diffusion at large length and time scales.
+The diffusive correction suggests a crossover from diffusive evolution at shorter space-time scale (\bluew{$ \sim x \sqrt{s}$}) to super-diffusive evolution on larger space-time scale ($x \sim s^{2/3}$).
+The crossover occurs at a length scale $N_c \sim \epsilon_c^{-1}$. \bluew{This means, if one studies the evolution of initially localized pulses of the conserved fields, then at shorter time scale one would observe the temperature pulse to spread diffusively as long as the spread is smaller than $N_c$.
+But at larger times when the amount of spread becomes larger than $N_c$, the spreading happens super-diffusively ({\it i.e.} governed by the first term inside the bracket in Eq.~\eqref{HD-eq-temp-sup-diff}).
+Note that this non-local term (on infinite line) can in fact be interpreted as (skew-) fractional Laplacian \cite{bernardin20163, kundu2018anomalous, kundu2019fractional}.}